Welcome to the web site of...Blackbullet Vizslas -

 We are not breeding dogs any more but we are remaining active in our Vizsla breed.
 This website remains active for your information and enjoyment and for those needing rescue assistance.
 We are also always available for our puppy owners.

-May 2017 - A well bred litter of Vizslas is being bred in Saskatoon Sask this spring/summer.
+Early 2018 - A well bred litter of Vizslas is being bred in Saskatoon Sask.
 All health tests are done.
-Contact Dean at email@example.com for more information.
+Contact Dean at firstname.lastname@example.org for more information.

 Please.....Never buy a Vizsla from a puppy for